BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 (``r (1 + f_0 \sum_{k \in \{\text{fac}\}} (A_\text{fac})_{ik} B_k)``).
 The default form of these functions have been set to what is written above *but* can be customized.
-For instance if you want that growth rate function becomes quadratic i.e.
+For instance if you want the growth rate function to become quadratic i.e.
 ``r (1 + (f_0 \sum_{k \in \{\text{fac}\}} (A_\text{fac})_{ik} B_k)^2)``
-you can do
+you can do:

 ```@example befwm2
 foodweb = FoodWeb([0 0; 1 0]); # define a simple food web to illustrate